plus3it/spel/README.md

 - `amigen8_source_branch`
 - `amigen8_source_url`

-Were added to spel.
-Using these runtime-variables, allows one to point spel to a fork/branch of AMIgen7 or AMIgen8 during a integration-test build.
+Using these runtime-variables allows one to point spel to a fork/branch of AMIgen7 or AMIgen8 during a integration-test build.
 To test, update your `packer` invocation by adding elements like: